www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

                 * [x] Raspberry Pi
                 * [ ] Live Server
                     * [ ] Bootstrap correct folder.
-                        * [ ] Use environment variable, in order to control the state folder of the Network Execution.
+                        * [x] Use environment variable, in order to control the state folder of the Network Execution.
                             * [x] `worker.bootstrap`
                             * [x] `worker.bootstrap.repos`
                             * [x] `worker.bootstrap.shell`
                             * [x] `worker.bootstrap.remote.at` -> This script is not needed anymore and therefore deleted.
+                        * [ ] Execute container on local computer.
                         * [ ] Correct folder name for `--build-remote`
                         * [ ] Do not use `worker.execute.py`, as `worker.execute` makes problems.
                     * [ ] Split complete remote deployment into multiple commands for each step.